sagardhavalgi/Python/README.md

 Overall, both Python and Scala are widely used in data engineering, and the choice between the two depends on the specific requirements of the project and the preferences of the developer or team.

-Download Python for Data analysis book by Wes Mckinny <a href="https://github.com/sagardhavalgi/Python/blob/main/Python-for-Data-Analysis-Wes-McKinney-Book-PDF-Download-www.indianpdf.com_.pdf"> Click here </a>
+Download Python for Data analysis book by Wes Mckinny <a href="https://github.com/sagardhavalgi/Python/blob/main/Python-for-Data-Analysis-Wes-McKinney-Book-PDF-Download-www.indianpdf.com_.pdf"> 👉 Click here </a>

+Best Python practice platform <a href="https://www.hackerrank.com/"> 👉 Click here </a>